-- Udu: using a combination of machine learning techniques and online data, Udu takes parameters you teach it and uses those to search for similar targets (for either platform or add-ons).
+- Udu: Using a combination of machine learning techniques and online data, Udu takes the parameters you teach it and uses those to search for similar targets (for either platform or add-ons).

 Finding companies that seem to be attractive targets (and getting their contact information) is a big part of the battle.
 That said, once you’ve found those companies, you need to convince them to have a conversation with you.

 Most business owners and management teams are busy – and depending on the industry, may not be in front of their computers or phones that often.
 Getting to them can often require multiple, personalized outreaches through multiple channels (especially least without relationship intelligence) – which can easily be pushed to the wayside in favor of less tedious, more intellectually fulfilling work.

 While we’ve been talking about these challenges for private equity investors, the underlying problem here is very similar to those that sales teams face daily.
 Given that, it’s unsurprising that a class of sales solutions has started to take hold in private equity to help progress conversations with management teams.